drewmarsh/filebrowser-remote-file-server/README.md

         - Tick: ✅`Run whether user is logged on or not`

-        - Tick: `Run with highest privileges`
+        - Tick: ✅`Run with highest privileges`

     - **Triggers Tab:**